Admin

 Truancy

-If a student is required by law to attend school, the school will not suspend the student for unexcused absences or truancy.
-Florida law requires the Superintendent to report to the Department of Highway Safety and Motor Vehicles the name, date of birth, sex, and social security number of all students (14-17 years of age) who accumulate 15 unexcused absences in any 90 calendar day period.
+If a student is required by law to attend school, the school will not suspend the student for unexcused absences or truancy pursuant to Board Policy JE, Student Attendance.
+Section 954.151, Florida Statutes, requires the Superintendent to report to the Department of Highway Safety and Motor Vehicles the name, date of birth, sex, and social security number of all students (14-17 years of age) who accumulate fifteen (15) unexcused absences in any ninety (90) calendar day period.
 These students could lose driver’s licenses or the privilege to obtain a driver’s license if deemed truant by the school and Florida Statutes.
 In addition, parents/guardians of habitually truant students are subject to actions taken through the judicial system.

 Corporal Punishment